 Who does not want to be in a place where you can enjoy and share an unforgettable moment?
-In India there are not only museums, temples and churches that are over 400 years old, but there are also periods of the year with multiple activities to celebrate.
-Here we present you 6 Most Popular Festivals in India where you can enjoy and share with your friends.
+In India, there are not only museums, temples, and churches that are over 400 years old, but there are also periods of the year with multiple activities to celebrate.
+Here we present you the 6 Most Popular Festival in India that you can enjoy and share with your friends.
 A unique experience.

 Also known as the Festival of Colors or Festival of Love, it is one of the most famous festivals in India.
-This festival is celebrated throughout the country, especially in north part of India as Delhi, Uttarpradesh, Rajasthan, Bihar, Madhyapradesh & Maharastra.
+This festival is celebrated throughout the country, especially in the northern part of India as Delhi, Uttar Pradesh, Rajasthan, Bihar, Madhya Pradesh & Maharastra.
 For the Indians, Holi is the celebration of good, when they forgive each other, they talk about love.
-On the eve of Holi after sunset, bonfires are lit in various parts of the cities and people go around these bonfires to sing, dance, share the moment with their loved ones.
+On the eve of Holi after sunset, bonfires are lit in various parts of the cities and people go around these bonfires to sing, dance, and share the moment with their loved ones.
 On the day of the festival, everyone is on the street with their bodies painted, full of colors, something so wonderful and spectacular.
 You will be able to see the joy on the faces of the citizens.

-In the month of June, the Indians celebrate the change of climate, of the season because it is already summer.
+In June, the Indians celebrate the change of climate, of the season because it is already summer.
 This festival takes place on Mount Abu in Rajasthan and lasts for three days.
 During these 3 days, there is music, traditional dances, shows and food.

-This wonderful festival is held in October and November for 5 days.
+This wonderful Festival in India is held in October and November for 5 days.
 Also like Holi, the Indians in this festival celebrate the victory of good over evil.
 It is called the Festival of Lights because everyone lights a candle or puts a lamp in the city, these millions of candles and small lamps that fill the city give it a magical atmosphere.
 It is one of the most important festivals for the Indians and the way it is celebrated is very special, with lights, dances, and family visits to each other.
 Something wonderful and full of joy.
 Every day in the Diwali Festival period is important for an Indian.
-Wealth is celebrated that is in honour of Lakshmi who is the goddess of fortune, beauty and abundance according to Hinduism.
-People buy valuables for their homes, etc. Gifts are given to family members, friends and neighbours.
+Wealth is celebrated that is in honor of Lakshmi who is the goddess of fortune, beauty, and abundance according to Hinduism.
+People buy valuables for their homes, etc. Gifts are given to family members, friends, and neighbors.

 Kumbh Mela Festival